 Roland Baron, DDS, PhD

-Dr. Roland Baron received his training at the University of Paris, France, where he was awarded his DDS and then his PhD in oral biology.
+Dr. Roland Baron received his training at the University of Paris (France), where he was awarded his DDS and then his PhD in oral biology.
 Upon receiving his degrees, Dr. Baron remained at the University of Paris, where he went on to become a member of the dental faculty.
 He was first appointed as an assistant professor in physiology, was soon promoted to an associate professor of physiology, and became chief of the Physiology Section.
 Dr. Baron has taken office as the new president of the American Society for Bone and Mineral Research (ASBMR), the world’s leading scientific organization for bone health research.
 Dr. Baron will serve as President of ASBMR until October 2015.

 In 1975, Dr. Baron began a long career at Yale University School of Medicine.
 He held several positions at Yale, beginning as an assistant professor in pathology.
 He soon moved to the Department of Internal Medicine and Cell Biology and climbed through the ranks to eventually become a tenured full professor.
 In 2008, he left Yale to become the chair of the Department of Oral Medicine, Infection, and Immunity at Harvard School of Dental Medicine.
 In addition to being chair, Dr. Baron is also a professor of oral medicine, infection, and immunity and a professor of internal medicine at Harvard Medical School and at the Endocrine Unit at Massachusetts General Hospital.